zulqarnaininfo/learning-bioinformatics/Year-1/DNA-nucleotide-counter/README.md

 # DNA Nucleotide Counter

-Python script to count number of nucleotides in a DNA sequence.
+This is a beginner bioinformatics script in python to count the number of A, T, G, C nucleotides in an examplary DNA sequence.

+## What I Learned
+- loops and conditionals
+- counting manually without built-in functions
+- basic bioinformatics concept